• Contact

 • New genetic technologies

 New genetic technologies are often presented as a solution to problems related to agriculture; global warming, pesticides, loss of biodiversity and soil fertility.
 According to SWISSAID, this is not the right approach.
-What is needed is a change towards sustainable and equitable agriculture, both in Switzerland and in the countries of the South.

 • IPCC climate report